-We will require substantial funds to continue our research, development and commercialization activities and if the funds we require are greater than what we have estimated, we may need to critically limit or significantly scale back or cease our operations.
+We will require substantial funds to continue our research, development and commercialization activities and if the funds we require are greater than what we have estimated, we may need to critically limit or significantly scale back or cease certain of our activities.

-We have used substantial funds to develop our RNAi technologies and will require substantial funds to conduct further research and development, including pre-clinical testing and clinical trials of our product candidates, and to manufacture, market and sell our three approved products and any other products that are approved for commercial sale.
-Because the length of time or activities associated with successful development of our product candidates, including vutrisiran and zilebesiran, may be greater than we anticipate, we are unable to estimate the actual funds we will require to develop and commercialize them.
+We have used substantial funds to develop our RNAi technologies and will require substantial funds to conduct further research and development, including pre-clinical testing and clinical trials of our product candidates, and to manufacture, market and sell our four approved products and any other products that are approved for commercial sale.
+Because the length of time or activities associated with successful development of our product candidates, including zilebesiran, may be greater than we anticipate, we are unable to estimate the actual funds we will require to develop and commercialize them.

-We believe 2019 was our peak operating loss year, and believe that our strategic financing collaboration with Blackstone will enable us to achieve a self-sustainable financial profile without need for future equity financing.
+We believe 2019 was our peak operating loss year, and believe that our current cash, cash equivalents and marketable equity and debt securities, as well as revenue we expect to generate from product sales and under our current alliances, including milestones and royalties on Leqvio sales, will enable us to achieve a self-sustainable financial profile without need for future equity financing.
 However, our future capital requirements and the period for which we expect our existing resources to support our operations may vary from what we expect.
 We have based our expectations on a number of factors, many of which are difficult to predict or are outside of our control, including:

-progress in our research and development programs, including programs in both rare and prevalent diseases as well as what may be required by regulatory bodies to advance these programs;

-- the timing, receipt and amount of milestone and other payments, if any, from present and future collaborators, if any, including milestone payments related to Leqvio, which is being commercialized by our partner, Novartis; - our ability to maintain and establish additional collaborative arrangements and/or new business initiatives; - the potential for improved product profiles to emerge from our new technologies and our ability to successfully advance our delivery efforts in extrahepatic tissues; - the resources, time and costs required to successfully initiate and complete our pre-clinical and clinical studies, obtain regulatory approvals, prepare for global commercialization of our product candidates and obtain and maintain licenses to third-party intellectual property; - our ability to establish, maintain and operate our own manufacturing facilities in a timely and cost-effective manner; - our ability to manufacture, or contract with third parties for the manufacture of, our product candidates for clinical testing and commercial sale; - the impact of COVID-19 or the ongoing conflict in Ukraine on the initiation or completion of pre-clinical studies or clinical trials and the supply of our products or product candidates; - the resources, time and cost required for the preparation, filing, prosecution, maintenance and enforcement of patent claims; - the costs associated with legal activities, including litigation and government investigations, arising in the course of our business activities and our ability to prevail or reach a satisfactory result in any such legal disputes and investigations; - the timing, receipt and amount of sales and royalties, if any, from our approved products and our potential products, if and when approved; and - the outcome of the regulatory review process and commercial success of drug products for which we are entitled to receive royalties, including Leqvio.
+- progress in our research and development programs, including programs in both rare and prevalent diseases as well as what may be required by regulatory bodies to advance these programs; - the timing, receipt and amount of milestone and other payments, if any, from present and future collaborators, if any, including milestone payments related to Leqvio, which is being commercialized by our partner, Novartis; - · our ability to maintain and establish additional collaborative arrangements and/or new business initiatives; - the potential for improved product profiles to emerge from our new technologies and our ability to successfully advance our delivery efforts in extrahepatic tissues; - the resources, time and costs required to successfully initiate and complete our pre-clinical and clinical studies, obtain regulatory approvals, prepare for global commercialization of our product candidates and obtain and maintain licenses to third-party intellectual property; - · our ability to establish, maintain and operate our own manufacturing facilities in a timely and cost-effective manner; - our ability to manufacture, or contract with third parties for the manufacture of, our product candidates for clinical testing and commercial sale; - the impact of COVID-19 or the ongoing conflict in Ukraine on the initiation or completion of pre-clinical studies or clinical trials and the supply of our products or product candidates; - the resources, time and cost required for the preparation, filing, prosecution, maintenance and enforcement of patent claims; - the costs associated with legal activities, including litigation and government investigations, arising in the course of our business activities and our ability to prevail or reach a satisfactory result in any such legal disputes and investigations; - the timing, receipt and amount of sales and royalties, if any, from our approved products and our potential products, if and when approved; and - the outcome of the regulatory review process and commercial success of drug products for which we are entitled to receive royalties, including Lequio.